inko-lang/inko/compiler/README.md

 usable.

 This directory contains the source code of the Inko bytecode compiler, commonly known as "inkoc".
-The compiler is currently written in Rust but the long term plan is to rewrite it in Inko and make it self hosting.
+The compiler is currently written in Ruby but the long term plan is to rewrite it in Inko and make it self hosting.

 ## Compilation Process